 an Int32Array

-view of the heap called HEAP32, then we can load the
+view of the heap called HEAP32

-32-bit integer at byte offset p:
+32-bit integer at byte offset p

 HEAP32[p >> 2]|0